narendasan/narendasan.com/content/about.md

 I work at NVIDIA developing perception and other deep learning components for autonomous vehicles within the constraints of the resource limited environment of a car.
 I therefore use TensorRT a lot and ended up creating the [TensorRT Python API](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/index.html) and worked on the open sourcing effort for TensorRT.
 I also created and am the lead maintainer of TRTorch now [Torch-Tensorrt](https://www.github.com/pytorch/tensorrt), a compiler for PyTorch that targets NVIDIA GPUs via TensorRT.
 You can see a hint of the perception work we do by looking at [NVIDIA's DevBlog](https://developer.nvidia.com/blog/author/narens/).

-At USC, I work at the [ICAROS Lab](https://icaros.usc.edu) lead by Prof. Stefanos Nikolaidis.
+At USC, I worked at the [ICAROS Lab](https://icaros.usc.edu) lead by Prof. Stefanos Nikolaidis.
 My research centers focuses on a couple aspects of developing human compatible robots.
 One of my main thrusts is in enabling robots to quickly learn the workflow preferences of their human counterparts in collaborative tasks.
 Another of my thrusts is in leveraging quality and diversity algorithms to train more robust agents.